AIR TO MOVE YOU FORWARDS

 - Offset: 10mm

-The Air VaporMax represents a new era in Nike innovation.
+BEHIND THE DESIGNThe Air VaporMax represents a new era in Nike innovation.
 “It’s changed our whole philosophy on how we design for Air”, says Cushioning Innovation Designer Zachary Elder.
-With the VaporMax, the designers wanted to truly capture the feeling of “running on air”.
+With the VaporMax, the designers wanted to truly capture the feeling of ‘running on air’.
 The designers started by restructuring the Air unit so they could attach it directly to the upper.
 “That was the biggest challenge”, says Tom Minami, Senior Footwear Designer—but it was worth it.
 “Without any midsole or sockliner, you get to feel the Air in a whole new way”.
 In previous Air Max models, the goal was to fill the sole with as much Air as possible, but in the VaporMax, the focus is on using the Air efficiently.
 “As you step down, each lug gets pushed into the Air unit, ramping up the pressure”, Elder explains.
 “As you step off, the pressure releases, creating that springy bounce”.
 After the seven-year journey from ideation to release, Elder and Minami are excited for what’s to come.
-“I’m super-proud of the product”, Elder says.
+“I’m super proud of the product”, Elder says.
 “This new approach is going to be a huge turning point for Air—and for Nike”.

 Nike Flyknit technology was inspired by feedback from runners craving a shoe with the snug (and virtually unnoticed) fit of a sock.
 Nike embarked on a four-year mission with teams of programmers, engineers and designers to create the technology needed to make the knit upper with static properties for structure and durability.
 Then the precise placement of support, flexibility and breathability—all in one layer—was refined.
 The result is a featherweight, form-fitting and virtually seamless upper.
 This unprecedented precision maximises performance while reducing the material waste of traditional cut and sew by an average of 60%.
 The equivalent of six recycled plastic bottles are used in every pair of Flyknit shoes, saving millions of kilos of material from reaching landfills.